The INFUSION Team

 Following the birth of her second child in 2010, she used the Gyrotonic exercise method to rejuvenate her body.
 This allowed her to cope with multiple challenges at work and at home.

-Inspired by the results, Vanessa completed the Gyrotonic exercise method level 1 Foundation Teacher Training in 2012, level 2 in 2015, and is currently one of the only physiotherapists in Australia with this certification.
+Inspired by the results, Vanessa completed the Gyrotonic exercise method level 1 Foundation Teacher Training in 2012, level 2 in 2015, and is currently one of four physiotherapists in Australia with this certification.

 In 2014, she was fortunate to work with the creator, Juliu Horvath at the Gyrotonic Rejuvenation Retreat in Bali.
 Here she was exposed to Gyrokinesis, a branch of the Gyrotonic method that incorporates all the concepts and movements whilst on the floor, sitting and standing.
 Vanessa went on to study the Gyrokinesis work and completed her level 1 certification in 2017.
 She has worked with the female dancers from the West Australian Ballet, showing them the benefits of the method for flexibility, spinal control, improving dance performance and preventing injury.